 This “Premium Area” seems to be less crowded than the rest of the lounge.
-The separate buffet means there is plenty of food for premium passengers although the food looked to be identical to the food in the main lounge.
+The separate buffet means there is plenty of food for premium passengers, although the food looked to be identical to the food in the main lounge.
 The major advantage of the “Premium Area” over the main lounge is that they have access to a large bar with a bartender.

 The rest of the lounge houses an additional buffet, toilets, and more seating along with large windows that overlook some of the runways.
-Downsides of this lounge are that it feels crowded and there aren’t power outlets on every seat which is a pain if you need to recharge.
-Obviously, Wi-Fi is free in the lounge but it is slow so you may prefer to connect to the internet via your mobile.
+Downsides of this lounge are that it feels crowded, and there aren’t power outlets on every seat, which is a pain if you need to recharge.
+Obviously, Wi-Fi is free in the lounge, but it is slow, so you may prefer to connect to the internet via your mobile.

 There are three bathrooms which are stylish and nicely maintained, plus there is a shower which you can be put on a waitlist for.
 The shower is also stylish and clean and provides shampoo, conditioner and shower gel, towels, and a hairdryer.

-If you aren’t traveling in Business or First Class but you have a Priority Pass membership, this is the one and only airport lounge you will be able to access unless you are looking to have a sleep in the Minute Suites.
-It has decent food and drinks and is better than hanging out in the terminal, but is not noteworthy and is certainly not one of the best airport lounges that we have experienced.
+If you aren’t traveling in Business or First Class, but you have a Priority Pass membership, this is the one and only airport lounge you will be able to access unless you are looking to have a sleep in the Minute Suites.
+It has decent food and drinks and is better than hanging out in the terminal, but it is not noteworthy and is certainly not one of the best airport lounges that we have experienced.

 9. Admirals Club Atlanta Terminal T

 American Airlines only has a very small Admirals Club in Atlanta Terminal T, because this airport is the hub of Delta and not American.
 The lounge is made up of one large room with seating and food.
 The food is good; Couscous, veggies, dips, olives, brownies, and cookies.
 There are also plenty of free soft drinks.
-The bar has muted lighting and is nice and there are private workstations you can use.
+The bar has muted lighting and is nice, and there are private workstations you can use.
 This lounge will not win any style awards or food and beverage awards.
-The Delta Sky Clubs at Atlanta are usually much better than this lounge but it is pleasant and better than nothing.
+The Delta Sky Clubs at Atlanta are usually much better than this lounge, but it is pleasant and better than nothing.

 10. Delta Sky Club in Terminal A (near gate 1)

 This Delta Sky Club feels old and tired.
-If you have the time, it is worth making the effort to visit any of the Delta Sky Clubs higher up in these listings over this very mediocre dated lounge.
+If you have the time, it is worth making an effort to visit any of the Delta Sky Clubs higher up in these listings over this very mediocre dated lounge.